 Textbooks: Buying and Selling

-The Cedarville University Bookstore stocks all of the textbooks for all classes.
-The pricing is competitive and the bookstore offers price comparisons online to ensure you get the best price possible.
+The Cedarville University Campus Store stocks all of the textbooks for all classes.
+The pricing is competitive, and the Campus Store offers price comparisons online to ensure you get the best price possible.